DrevOliv/ICS_server/README.md

 # ICS_server

 Is a webserver that hosts ics files.
-It hase a post endpoint to post an event and to add it to the ics file
+It has a post endpoint to post an event and to add it to the ics file

 ## Endpoints